-ON1 HDR 2022 has a robust Undo capability, which is helpful when you wish to back up a few steps during the editing process.
+ON1 HDR 2023 has a robust Undo capability, which is helpful when you wish to back up a few steps during the editing process.
 When you want to go back further, it can be tedious to keep pressing Command/Control-Z. That's where the history pane can be extremely useful.
 It displays every adjustment made during an editing session.
 From the History pane, you can scroll through your edits, all the way back to the state of your photo when you opened it for editing.
+The History is not saved once you finish editing.